bacalhau-project/bacalhau/docs/examples/workload-onboarding/Python-Custom-Container/index.md

 ## Sample Recommendation Dataset

-We will using a simple recommendation script that when given a movie ID will recommend other movies based on user ratings.
+We will be using a simple recommendation script that when given a movie ID will recommend other movies based on user ratings.
 Assuming you want if recommendations for the movie Toy Story (1995) it will recommend movies from similar categories:

 ```
 Recommendations for Toy Story (1995):